MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

 ------------------

 The chemical system can be described by the following reaction steps.
 The chemicals that have a labeled counterpart are marked with {label} such that we do not have to write it out twice.
-We than loop over each reaction and create its backwards reaction.
+We only define the forwards reactions, and afterwards loop over each reaction to create its backwards reaction by reversing the ``reactants`` and ``products``, and inserting a ``-`` into the name of the rate constant..

 .. code-block:: python